FinallyDeadUwU/UnityScriptDump/README.md

-script dump. use it or not. i don't care
+script dump.
+Use it or not.
+I don't care

-use everywhere, on everything, sell it, delete it, dropship it on web whatever dude. enjoy i guess.
-I hope you find script you wanted..
+Use everywhere, on everything, sell it, delete it, dropship it on the web, whatever, dude.
+Enjoy, i guess.
+I hope you find the script you wanted.

-i wanna add here script's that are actually useful for someone.
-That's why is not here too many script..
+I want to add here scripts that are actually useful for someone.
+That's why there aren't too many scripts.